cpsxen/cps-xen/README.md

 ### How to install?

-The CPS-Xen version inside the xen-4.5.0 directory already contains the current CPS-Xen patches.
-To install CPS-Xen follow the standard build and installation instructions described in xen-4.5.0/README.
+The CPS-Xen version inside the xen-4.7.0 directory already contains the current CPS-Xen patches.
+To install CPS-Xen follow the standard build and installation instructions described in xen-4.7.0/README.
 For additional information please refer to http://wiki.xenproject.org/wiki/Compiling_Xen_From_Source.
 All of the applied patches are included in the main directory and divided into core patches - reflecting the changes made to the xen hypervisor code - and tools patches - related to the adjustments in the toolstacks.

 Make sure to have "sched=fp" in the grub command line.

+To patch a default Xen with CPS-Xen apply the patch CPS-Xen.patch in the root directory.
+Applying the CPS-Remus.patch file to the upstream sources of Xen 4.7, it is also possible to use CPS-Remus without CPS-Xen.

 ### Features of CPS-Xen 1.2